 Some operations involve quite 'juicy' parts of the body: areas where the body usually makes lots of fluid or juices.
 An example would be surgery on someone's armpit (axilla): this is often done as part of breast cancer surgery.
 The armpit makes a lot of fluid after being operated on.
 Without a drain, the fluid might gather up in a large pool and be painful.
 The pressure of the fluid inside might stop the wound healing properly.
 So the surgical drain allows extra fluid to drain off harmlessly.
 A few days later, when the fluid production has faded away, the drain can be removed painlessly.

 If you have had to have an emergency operation - for example, for a burst digestive tract (what doctors would call a perforated bowel) - then there can be infected juices left behind inside you.
 A surgical drain allows those juices to drain away and hopefully reduce the chances of getting an infection after the operation.
-Here is an example of a drain after someone has had surgery on their tummy (abdomen).
-You can see the drain, a thin tube, coming out in the centre of their lower tummy:

 Are there any drawbacks to surgical drains?